Peng-Protocol/CoinClash/README.md

 # Overview
 CoinClash is a decentralized limit-order trading platform built on Uniswap V2 for price discovery and swap execution.
 The system supports **range-bound orders**, **partial fills**, **dynamic fee scaling**, and **per-pair historical data** while maintaining gas-efficient batch processing.
-All core functionality is now consolidated into a **monolithic architecture** centered on `CCListingTemplate` and `CCLiquidityTemplate`, eliminating multi-contract agents and per-listing proxies.
+All core functionality is now consolidated into a **monolithic architecture** centered on `CCListingTemplate`, eliminating multi-contract agents and per-listing proxies.

 ## System Summary
 The platform operates through a **single `CCListingTemplate`** per token pair, which serves as the canonical order book and state tracker.
 Users interact via **four specialized routers**: